News And Awards

 On June 2, 2016 New York’s highest court heard argument in the case of Matter of Brooke S.B. v Elizabeth A.C.C.
 This case presents an issue of particular importance to the LGBTQ community because it seeks to allow Brooke S.B., a non-genetic parent, to seek custody of or visitation with the child she love and raised since infancy.
 Under New York law, only a “parent” can seek custody or visitation in a contested matter.
 The law does not define the word “parent,” but the New York Court of Appeals has previously held that only those who are biologically connected to the child or have adopted the child qualify as a “parent”.
 The Appellant challenged that ruling and asked the court to broaden the definition of parent.

 Rumbold & Seidelman is proud to have played a part in the briefing of the appeal.
-The Academy of Adoption and Assisted Reproduction Attorneys (AAAA) of which we are Fellows, submitted an amicus brief in support of Appellant arguing that requiring an adoption in order to give standing to seek custody or visitation was inappropriate in those cases where it disregards to best interest of the child in maintaining a relation with those who have acted as parents and formed a deep bonded relationship with them.
-We undertook to arrange to retain experienced appellate counsel to work on a pro bono basis and we assisted counsel in drafting the brief.
+The Academy of Adoption and Assisted Reproduction Attorneys (AAAA) of which we are Fellows, submitted an amicus brief in support of Appellant arguing that requiring an adoption in order to give standing to seek custody or visitation was inappropriate in those cases where it disregards the best interest of the child in maintaining a relation with those who have acted as parents and formed a deep bonded relationship with them.
+We retained experienced appellate counsel to work on a pro bono basis and we assisted counsel in drafting the brief.

-In our opinion the argument, handled primarily and effectively by Susan Sommer of Lambda Legal, went very well.
+In our opinion, the argument, handled primarily and effectively by Susan Sommer of Lambda Legal, went very well.
 The judges were very active in asking questions and challenging both sides.
 Indeed, at one point, counsel for appellant referred to the AAAA brief, and some of the matters addressed in the AAAA brief were the subject of several questions and answers.
-Although it is never possible to predict with certainty what any court will do, the court seemed very receptive of the arguments made by Appellate and supported by AAAA.
+Although it is never possible to predict with certainty what any court will do, the court seemed very receptive of the arguments made by Appellant and supported by AAAA.
 As soon as the court rules, we will let you know of its decision.